jaykz52/nCoffeeScript/README.md

     ncoffeescript.exe foo.coffee /nowrap

 # Dependencies
-nCoffeeScript currently requires the .NET Framework v3.5.
-Since the program doesn't use any 3.5 features, I plan to target .NET 2.0 ASAP.

-nCoffeeScript also requires that the CScript scripting engine be installed on the system.
-CScript is standard on all modern MS operating systems.

-Additionally, nCoffeeScript requires write access to the directory it lives in.
-This may change in the future, but for the time being, we'll just deal with it.
+nCoffeeScript requires the .NET Framework v2.0.
+The program uses Rhino (via IKVM.NET) to actually compile the coffeescript in a JS environment.
+These dependencies are located in the "lib" folder, so it should "just work."
+To make ncoffeescript.exe more portable, these DLL dependencies could be installed in the GAC.

 # Get the source
 <https://github.com/jaykz52/nCoffeeScript>